Diesel-Net/drone-discord/README.md

     - build time (how long did build take)
     - others?

+  - Data persistence
+    - MongoDB
+      - Overkill?
+      - Would be better than storing message ID's in memory in case of reboot or crash

 ### Setup Environment
 1. Create Python Virtual Environment and activate it